The Producers

 NICHOLA WILLETTS - ULLA INGA HANSEN BENSON YONSEN TALLEN-HALLEN SVADEN-SVANSON

-Following auditions, NICHOLA WILLETTS was cast in the role of ULLA INGA HANSEN BENSON YONSEN TALLEN-HALLEN SVADEN-SVANSON for our 2019 production of
+Following auditions, NICHOLA WILLETTS was cast in the role of ULLA INGA HANSEN BENSON YONSEN TALLEN-HALLEN SVADEN-SVANSON for our 2019 production of The Producers.

-We were delighted to welcome Nikki to her first role with St. Augustine’s MTC as sexy, sultry, Swedish Ulla, but she is no stranger to the theatre scene in Solihull, having played numerous roles with other companies, including Beryl in
+We were delighted to welcome Nikki to her first role with St. Augustine’s MTC as sexy, sultry, Swedish Ulla, but she is no stranger to the theatre scene in Solihull, having played numerous roles with other companies, including Beryl in Made in Dagenham and Charity in Sweet Charity.

 MICHAEL BENTLEY - ROGER DE BRIS

-The Producers.
+We were delighted to announce that MICHAEL BENTLEY was cast in the role of ROGER DE BRIS for our 2019 production of The Producers.
 Michael was back with St. Augustine’s MTC as the flamboyant theatre director Roger De Bris, following his fantastic portrayal of Edna Turnblad in Hairspray in November 2018.

-he Wedding Singer, Joe Cable in South Pacific and The Sheriff of Nottingham in Robin, Prince of Sherwood, and of course his performance as the iconic Edna Turnblad in Hairspray in 2018, as well as being a past Chairman.
+Michael is a very experienced performer and has appeared in numerous productions with many companies.
+With St. Augustine’s MTC he has appeared as George in The Wedding Singer, Joe Cable in South Pacific and The Sheriff of Nottingham in Robin, Prince of Sherwood, and of course his performance as the iconic Edna Turnblad in Hairspray in 2018, as well as being a past Chairman.

 LOCHLANN HANNON - CARMEN GHIA